apache/causeway-site/content/core/services/auditing-service.md

 ### Register the Service

-Register like any other service in `isis.properties`:
+Register like any other service in `isis.properties`.
+For example, if using the [JDO auditing implementation](../../components/objectstores/jdo/auditing-service.html) then it would be:

     isis.services=...,\
-                  com.mycompany.myapp.isis.SomeAuditingService,\
+                  org.apache.isis.objectstore.jdo.applib.service.audit.AuditingServiceJdo,\
                   ...